Protect your property from flooding and wave erosion, safeguard drinking water, and protect natural areas for future generations

 - The impact of parks on property values: empirical evidence from the past two decades in the United States

-- Green Shores ® for Shoreline Development Credits and Ratings Guide [PDF]
+- Green Shores ™ for Coastal Development Credits and Ratings guide for waterfront properties [PDF]

 The following beneficial practices outline ways you can protect your property from flooding, enhance property value, improve drinking water, and protect Species At Risk.
 Upland, Riparian, Lakeshore, and Aquatic areas are all interconnected and rely on the health of the other zones to sustain a functional ecosystem.